From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Experiments

-All experiments are conducted on a distributed training system with 128 NVIDIA GPUs using synchronous data-parallel SGD.
-Models are implemented in TensorFlow and optimized using the Adam optimizer ($\beta_1 = 0.9$, $\beta_2 = 0.999$).
-The global batch size is $262,144$ ($2048$ per GPU), and the initial learning rate is tuned in $\{1e\!-\!4, 3e\!-\!4, 5e\!-\!4, 1e\!-\!3\}$ for each model and scale configuration.

-To enable fair and insightful comparisons, we adopt a \textbf{dual-scale evaluation protocol} that aligns with architectural design principles: \begin{itemize}[left=0pt] \item \textbf{Traditional Interaction Models} (DeepCTR, FFM, DeepFM, AutoInt, DCNv2): Evaluated at their typical capacity of $\sim$50 M parameters.
-All hyperparameters—including embedding dimension, hidden sizes, dropout (0.1–0.5), L2 regularization ($1e\!-\!6$ to $1e\!-\!3$), and network depth—are optimized via Bayesian search on the validation set to ensure peak performance.
+To enable fair and insightful comparisons, we adopt a \textbf{dual-scale evaluation protocol} aligned with the architectural categories defined above: \begin{itemize}[left=0pt] \item \textbf{Traditional Interaction Models}: Evaluated at their typical capacity of \textbf{$\sim$50M parameters}.
+We perform rigorous Bayesian search on the validation set to optimize hyperparameters, including embedding dimension, hidden sizes, dropout (0.1--0.5), and L2 regularization ($1e\!-\!6$ to $1e\!-\!3$), to ensure peak performance.
+Correspondingly, we instantiate \textbf{FAT-Small} ($\sim$50M) for direct comparison.